toladata/Knowledgebase/mobile-data-collection.md

 ---

-Mobile Data Collection or MDC, is the use of mobile devices from low-end mobile phones to notebooks, to simplify the collection of data in the field.
-It can turn out as being very useful to the evaluator for e.g. when collecting data or abstracting data for an evaluation.
+Digital Data Collection, is the use of electronic devices from low-end mobile phones to notebooks, to simplify the collection of data in the field.
+It can turn out as being very useful to the M&E specialist or program manager when collecting and organizing data for an evaluation.

 _**Additional requirements**_:
-It is not enough to simply have the device - be it a phone, a tablet or a notebook - those devices require applications \(so called platforms\) to allow users to capture  monitoring and evaluation data.
+It is not enough to simply have the device - be it a phone, a tablet or a notebook - those devices require applications to allow users to capture data.

-But before we go to the usage of the MDC devices and the platforms required, you should first of all figure out:
+But before we go to the usage of the mobile devices and the applications required, you should first of all figure out:

-_**Is** **MDC is appropriate for your project/s?**_
+_**Is** **Digital Data Collection is appropriate for your project(s)?**_

-_Following are a couple of aspects you should keep in mind when considering using Mobile Data Collection:_
+_Following are a couple of aspects you should keep in mind when considering using digital data collection:_

-* **Data needs**: MDC is good for quantitative data collection and less for qualitative data such as long texts
+* **Data needs**: Digital data collection is good for quantitative data collection and less for qualitative data such as long texts from interviews or focus groups.
 * **Connectivity**: Network coverage may not be important when collecting the data but it is when it comes to transmitting the data to a central database.
-* **Consider lifespan**: you would like to invest into devices that may hold for a longer amount of time.
-For that it is important for you to know if the devices you purchase will be useful for further projects in the future.
+* **Consider device quality**: Do your research about which devices are compatible with your data collection applications before you invest.
+Therefore it is important for you think if the devices you purchase can be useful for projects in the future.
-* **Security risks of sending data**: if send through a data network, the platform encryption will be secure.
-This is not forcefully the case when sending SMS.
+* **Data protection and security**: Be aware of the data you are collecting (for example, personally identifiable information) and take extra precautions by password protecting and actively keep permission settings up to date.

-_Here a couple of arguments in favor of using mobile devices for data gathering:_
+_Here a couple of arguments in favor of using digital devices for data collection:_

 _**Advantages:**_